 We have determined that all of our foreign subsidiaries operate primarily in local currencies that represent the functional currencies of such subsidiaries.
 All assets and liabilities of our foreign subsidiaries are translated into U.S. dollars using the exchange rate prevailing at the balance sheet date.
-The effect of exchange rate fluctuations on the translation of assets and liabilities is recorded as a component of shareholders' equity.
+The effects of exchange rate fluctuations on the translation of assets and liabilities are recorded as a component of shareholders' equity.
 Revenues and expenses are translated at the average exchange rates in effect during each month of the fiscal year.
 As such, our financial condition and operating results are affected by fluctuations in the value of the U.S. dollar as compared to currencies in foreign countries.
-Revenues denominated in currencies other than the U.S. dollar represented approximately 9% of total consolidated revenues for the thirteen weeks ended November 26, 2011, and total assets denominated in currencies other than the U.S. dollar represented approximately 10% of total consolidated assets at November 26, 2011.
-If exchange rates had increased or decreased by 10% from the actual rates in effect during the thirteen weeks ended and as of November 26, 2011, our revenues and assets for the thirteen weeks ended and as of November 26, 2011 would have increased or decreased by approximately \$2.8 million and \$12.1 million, respectively.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 9% of total consolidated revenues for both the thirteen and twenty-six weeks ended February 25, 2012, and total assets denominated in currencies other than the U.S. dollar represented approximately 11% of total consolidated assets at both February 25, 2012 and August 27, 2011.
+If exchange rates had increased or decreased by 10% from the actual rates in effect during the thirteen and twenty-six weeks ended and as of February 25, 2012, our revenues would have increased or decreased by approximately \$2.7 million and \$5.5 million, respectively, and assets as of February 25, 2012 would have increased or decreased by approximately \$12.9 million.

 We do not operate a hedging program to mitigate the effect of a significant change in the value of our foreign subsidiaries functional currencies, which include the Canadian Dollar, Euro, British Pound, and Mexican Peso, as compared to the U.S. dollar.
-Any gains or losses resulting from foreign currency transactions, including exchange rate fluctuations on intercompany accounts, are reported as transaction (gains) losses in our other expense (income).
+Any gains or losses resulting from foreign currency transactions, including exchange rate fluctuations on intercompany accounts are reported as transaction (gains) losses in our other expense (income).
 The intercompany payables and receivables are denominated in Canadian Dollars, Euros, British Pounds and Mexican Pesos.
-During the thirteen weeks ended November 26, 2011, transaction losses included in other expense (income) were approximately \$0.6 million.
-If the exchange rates had changed by 10% during the thirteen weeks ended November 26, 2011, we would have recognized exchange gains or losses of approximately \$1.0 million.
+During the thirteen and twenty-six weeks ended February 25, 2012, transaction (gains) losses included in other (income) expense were approximately \$(0.1) million and \$0.6 million, respectively.
+If the exchange rates had increased or decreased by 10% during both the thirteen and twenty-six weeks ended February 25, 2012, we would have recognized exchange gains or losses of approximately \$0.9 million.